fujidana/vscode-spec-data/README.md

 # __spec__ Data File Extension for Visual Studio Code

+__NOTE__: As of v2.2.0, `spec-data.preview.plot.traceTemplate` and `spec-data.preview.plot.layoutTemplate` settings are deprecated.
+See [Extension Settings](#extension-settings) section in this document for details.

 The extension enables a user to browse spreadsheet-like data in a graph with Visual Studio Code.
-The graph feature can be controlled in a similar way with a built-in Markdown Preview feature.
+The graph feature can be controlled in a similar way to the built-in Markdown preview of VS Code.
 For example, _spec data:Open Preview_ command (Win/Linux: `Ctrl+Shift+V`, Mac: `Cmd+Shift+V`) is available when a supported file is open.

 The data file formats the exension supports are as follows: